bvaughn/react-virtualized/docs/List.md

 | tabIndex | Number |  | Optional override of tab index default; defaults to `0`. |
 | width | Number | ✓ | Width of the list |

+Internally, the `List` uses a `Grid` to display the contents and all the given props will be passed through to the inner `Grid` component.

 ### Public Methods

 ##### forceUpdateGrid